nLab Martin-Löf dependent type theory

 • In its intensional form, it has sufficient computational content to function as a programming language.
 At the same time, it then has identity types whose presence shows that one is really dealing with a form of homotopy type theory.

 There are many different ways to present Martin-Löf dependent type theory in a formal system.
-In this article, we give two formal presentations of Martin-Löf dependent type theory in the framework of natural deduction, one which has judgmental equality and only one level, and another which has a very weak logic over the dependent type theory as well as propositional equality.
+In this article, we give a formal presentation of Martin-Löf dependent type theory in the framework of natural deduction, one which has a separate type judgment and no type universes.

 Judgments and contexts